fhennig/nightfire/README.md

 I want to make a beat detection and I want to make a melody detection by looking specifically at the frequencies in the mid range.

-### Jack configuration in config file

-I need to be able to configure the audio_in port from the config file.
-I also need to be able to disable the jack module all together so people can use it without jack and it doesn't crash.  maybe a config option like: "audio: system:capture_1" to set the port or specify "audio: off" to disable jack explicitly.
-If the "audio" option is missing from the config file, raise a warning.

 ### Light intensity normalization function

 I need a function that takes a linear 0 to 1 value and somehow maps it